fdiaz/SwiftInspector/CONTRIBUTING.md

 Contains all the files for managing commands and options for these commands.
 We can think of this as the *frontend* of this project.

-#### SwiftInspectorCore
+#### SwiftInspectorAnalyzers

-Is the *core* or *backend* of this project.
-In here is where the magic happens.
-You should put any file that's related to analyzing Swift code in here.
+Comprises this project's analyzers.
+Any file related to analyzing Swift code should be put here.
+This is the layer that the Command interacts with directly.

+#### SwiftInspectorVisitors

+Comprises this project's syntax visitors.
+Any file that visits Swift syntax nodes should be put here.
+Analyzers should use the visitors in this module.

 ## Suggested workflow

 ### Writing a new Command

 To add a new command create a `YourCommand.swift` file inside `SwiftInspectorCommand`  and add it to the `InspectorCommand` subcommands.
-Your command should delegate to `SwiftInspectorCore` for all the logic related to analyzing Swift code.
+Your command should delegate to `SwiftInspectorAnalyzer` for all the logic related to analyzing Swift code.

-When you're ready to write a new command, I suggest you start by writing unit tests by relying on the [TestTask.swift](https://github.com/fdiaz/SwiftInspector/blob/aba9c842c01905cdb672aff3153fcbec7807a412/Sources/SwiftInspectorCommands/Tests/TestTask.swift) file to create fake commands with arguments:
+When you're ready to write a new command, I suggest you start by writing unit tests by relying on the [TestTask.swift](https://github.com/fdiaz/SwiftInspector/blob/407f34bb93df750d95cedaa10f656f0586d0769e/Sources/SwiftInspectorCommands/Tests/TestTask.swift) file to create fake commands with arguments:

 ```swift
 private struct YourNewCommand {